(click to follow link)

 Roma 00197 - Dipartimento Consolare

-The sender is responsible for material mailed to the mission.
+The sender is responsible for the documents that has been mailed to the mission.

 List of qualified translators who work with the mission